Seoul National Cemetery

-The Seoul National Cemetery (Korean: 국립서울현충원) is located in Dongjak-dong, Dongjak-gu, Seoul, South Korea.
-The cemetery is reserved for Korean veterans, including those who died in the Korean independence movement, Korean War, and Vietnam War.
+Seoul National Cemetery (Korean: 국립서울현충원) is a cemetery in Dongjak-dong, Dongjak District, Seoul, South Korea.
+It is reserved for Korean veterans, including those who died in the Korean independence movement, Korean War, and Vietnam War.
 Four South Korean presidents are buried in the cemetery.

 The Seoul National Cemetery is near Dongjak Station on Seoul Subway Line 4 or Seoul Subway Line 9.
 Except for some special days, the Seoul National Cemetery usually allows access to the public.

 History

 When established by presidential decree of Syngman Rhee in 1956, Seoul National Cemetery was the country's only national cemetery.
 As the cemetery reached capacity in the early 1970s, Daejeon National Cemetery was established in 1976.
 Both cemeteries were originally overseen by the Ministry of Defence until 2006, when the Daejeon National Cemetery was transferred to the Ministry of Patriots' and Veterans' Affairs (South Korea).